 The placenta is a prominent organ for glucose transport, fatty acid synthesis, and uptake for fetal growth and development.
 The metabolic activities in placenta are important for nutrient transport [36, 37].
 In the present study, we characterized the metabolic changes pertaining to Ppard activation using the UPLC-ESI-TOFMS approach and function enrichment analysis.
 Our results indicate that placenta treated with GW501516 does not exhibit phenotype changes throughout pregnancy, which is different from the results of Nishimura et al. [38].
-The use of different dosages of GW501516 (2 vs. 100 mg/kg/day) and difference.
+The use of different dosages of GW501516 (2 vs. 100 mg/kg/day) and different models (mice vs. rats) may have contributed to this difference.